NCAR/ACOM-Python-Tutorial/README.md

  conda update -n base conda
 ```

-And configure the shell, replacing {SHELL} in the command below with your shell (i.e., bash, tcsh,...):
+And configure the shell, replacing `{SHELL}` in the command below with your shell
+(e.g., bash, tcsh, ...):

 ```bash
 conda init {SHELL}
 ```

 ### Create environments